Testimonies of victims heard at Ruben Vardanyan's trial

 The testimonies of the victims were then heard.

+Sardar Taghiyev, the legal heir of victim Sabuhi Taghiyev, mentioned that his brother was killed by enemy fire in Lachin.

-Responding to inquiries from state prosecutor Tarana Mammadova, victim Mirhuseyn Salahov said that he, along with Huseyn Mammadov, and several others, was wounded as a result of mortar shell explosion fired by the remnants of the Armenian armed forces, as well as the illegal Armenian armed detachments in Kalbajar district.
+Responding to inquiries from Senior Assistant to the Prosecutor General Vusal Aliyev, victim Zeka Valiyev stated that Allahverdi Safiyev and Elnur Karimov were killed as a result of a mortar shell fired by the remnants of the Armenian army and illegal Armenian armed groups in the Khanabad village of the Khojaly district, which exploded near them, adding that he and Rasul Aghayev sustained various bodily injuries.

-In his testimony, victim Telman Farhadli claimed he was wounded by enemy fire in Kalbajar district.
-Responding to questions from Senior Assistant to the Prosecutor General Vusal Aliyev, the victim added that two more people sustained injuries during the incident.

-Responding to inquiries from state prosecutor Fuad Musayev, victims Islam Masiyev and Mehdi Ahmadov said that they sustained various bodily injuries as a result of an enemy mortar shell explosion in Kalbajar district.
+Responding to questions from public prosecutor Fuad Musayev, victim Vahid Aljanov noted one person was killed, along with him and several others wounded as a result of a mortar shell fired into the territory of the Lachin district as a result of the enemy"s large-scale provocation.

-Victim Khalil Khasmammadov claimed he, along with two others, was injured as a result of an enemy provocation, with two others died during the incident.
+Victim Bakhtiyar Huseynov noted that he was wounded as a result of an explosion near a hand grenade thrown by the enemy in the direction of the Kalbajar district, with several others injured during the provocation.

+Victim Nusrat Orujov mentioned that he sustained a shoulder injury from an explosion caused by an enemy-thrown hand grenade in Kalbajar.

-Responding to inquiries from state prosecutor Tarana Mammadova, victim Ariz Mammadov stated that he, along with Nemat Abdullayev and Sadig Gasimli, was injured of the mortar fire from the remnants of the Armenian armed forces and the illegal Armenian armed detachments in the Khalfali village of Shusha district.
+Responding to inquiries from state prosecutor Tarana Mammadova, victim Javid Khosiyev stated that he and Javad Guliyev sustained various bodily injuries as a result of an explosion near a mortar shell fired by the enemy in the Aghdam-Khojaly direction.

-Victim Elnur Shikhiyev said he was wounded by enemy fire, while driving an ambulance vehicle in Kalbajar district.
-According to him, despite driving a car with a distinctive insignia, his vehicle still came under the enemy mortar fire.

-Responding to questions from Assistant to the Prosecutor General for Special Assignments Tugay Rahimli, victims Sadig Aliyev and Musannif Aliyev said that they were wounded as a result of the enemy's provocation in Kalbajar.
+Responding to questions from state prosecutor Vusal Aliyev, victim Nihad Seyidzade underlined that as a result of the enemy's fire in the direction of the Khojaly district, he, Murad Huseynov, and Ravan Aghazada sustained various bodily injuries.

-Answering questions from state prosecutor Vusal Abdullayev, victim Yagir Sultanov mentioned that he was injured as a result of an enemy mortar shell explosion.

-Ilyas Babazade reported being injured as a result of an artillery shell explosion in Kalbajar.
-Nijat Garazade, who was standing next to him during the incident, was also killed.

-Victim Farid Ibrahimov stated that he sustained various bodily injuries as a result of the explosion of an artillery shell fired by the remnants of the Armenian army and illegal Armenian armed groups in Aghdam.
+In his testimony, victim Baylar Karimov said that he was wounded as a result of mortar shell explosion fired in the direction of Aghdam-Khojaly.

 The court session continued with the examination of documents and other evidence in the criminal case file.